 Kids who don't outgrow their flat feet by ages four or five have a condition called developmental or pediatric flatfoot.
 They will have flat feet for the rest of their lives.
 To prevent plantar fasciitis and other conditions that result from flat feet, kids as young as four or five can be fitted with specially designed orthotics called Little Steps®.
 Older children will eventually need custom orthotics to keep their feet in proper alignment.

 Another cause of heel pain in children is Sever's Disease.
-Muscle strain and inflamed tissue in the heel most often occurs when the heel plate is not fully closed (common in pre-adolescents and adolescents) and participation in sports adds stress to this part of the foot.
+Muscle strain and inflamed heel tissue result when the heel plate is not fully closed (common in pre-adolescents and adolescents).
+Participation in sports adds stress to this part of the foot.
 Reduction of activity and custom orthotics will help greatly with this condition.

 Injury to the growth plate in the ball of the foot is the cause of Frieberg's Disease.
 Girls are three times more likely to develop this condition than boys.
 Running and other activities can make the pain worse.
 Left untreated this condition can cause painful arthritis.
 Non-surgical treatment of this condition includes a combination of non-weight bearing, orthotics, wearing rocker bottom shoes, and stretching.

-In-toeing or "Pigeon toes" are very common in young children and they usually outgrow this condition.
+In-toeing or "Pigeon toes" are very common in young children and is usually outgrown.
 In-toeing shouldn't cause any pain, but if it does your child should be evaluated by a podiatrist.
 Treatment for this condition depends on the cause.
 There are three types of developmental problems that cause in-toeing.
 Only severe metatarsus adductus (feet bend toward the middle part of the foot to the toes) is treated with casts or special shoes.
 Other causes of this condition resolve on their own.

 Out-toeing is much less common than in-toeing.
 It can run in families, affect older children, usually resolves on its own, and can have many causes.
 Often children who out-toe have no pain or problems with function.
 In some cases children limp or have pain in the hip, thigh, knee, or foot.
 Even if the out-toeing doesn't resolve most children are pain-free and can participate in sports.
 The need for surgical intervention is uncommon.